mesosphere/dcos-docs-site/pages/mesosphere/dcos/1.14/administering-clusters/backup-and-restore/zookeeper/index.md

 ## Backup

-The ZooKeeper cluster within DC/OS is a system that provides distributed consensus between its nodes running on each master node.
+The ZooKeeper cluster within DC/OS is a system that provides distributed consensus between member nodes.
+An instance of ZooKeeper is running on each master node and these instances service the entire cluster.
 The ZooKeeper state can only progress once all nodes in the cluster have seen and agreed on a certain value.
 This implies that state of any one ZooKeeper node will contain the entire state information up until a certain point in time.
 Therefore backing up only one ZooKeeper node is sufficient to get reasonably close to the latest state for a ZooKeeper cluster backup.
-Creating the backup takes time and therefore in live system the backed up information will not be current.
-This problem could be avoided by stopping all ZooKeeper instances but that is not desirable in highly available system.
+Creating the backup takes time and therefore in live system at the end of the procedure the backup will most likely no longer reflect the current state.
+The data available at the beginning of the procedure will however be captured.

 ## Restore